Ontario’s Express Entry French-Speaking Skilled Worker stream

 Each organization charges a different fee and has different processing times.
-Please check the website of each ECA organization to choose the one that’s best for you.
+Please check the website of each ECA organization to choose the one that is best for you.

-You must give us a copy of the ECA report when you submit your application.
+You must provide the OINP with an electronic copy of the ECA report when you submit your online application.
 The report cannot be more than five years old at the time you submit your application.

 We must be able to confirm your ECA results with the organization that completed it.
-This means you must authorize the organization to share the results with the Ontario Immigrant Nominee Program (not IRCC).
+This means you must authorize the organization to share the results with us (the Ontario Immigrant Nominee Program) electronically.

 - Comparative Education Service, submit an online request form

-Note: For the other organizations, no additional steps are required.
+For the other organizations not listed above, no additional steps are required.

-Please contact the Educational Credential Assessment organization directly if you have any specific questions about the process for getting an ECA or how to authorize and share your ECA results with us.
+Please contact the ECA organization directly if you have any specific questions about the process for getting an ECA or how to authorize and share your ECA results with the OINP.

-To prove that you have the mandatory language skills, you must take an approved French and English language test before you submit your application to this stream.
+To prove that you have the mandatory language skills, you must take an approved English and French language test before you submit your application to this stream.

-The test must not have been taken more than two years from the time you submit your application.
+The test must not have been taken more than two years from the date you submit your application.